 The Academic Department Associate for the Department of Nursing, Room 127, handles reservations for most rooms.
-The Learning Resource Center Media Specialist schedules rooms with distance learning technology or conference capabilities.
 Furniture is to remain in designated rooms.
 If room is rearranged for special class sessions, it is to be returned to the original arrangement at the end of the session.
 Rooms are to be left clean and orderly after use.
 No penetrating objects, such as nails or thumbtacks, are to be used on walls.
 Modifying rooms, such as might be done for special educational or community service projects, must be approved by the Nursing Department Chair or administrator responsible for the project.